-KRRC will cover the costs of one permanent dip tank near Copco Lake and five portable dip tanks of varying sizes to provide CFSU diverse and flexible additional water sources for aerial drafting efforts.
+As specified in a cooperative agreement with CalFire, the Renewal Corporation will cover the costs of seven portable dip tanks of varying sizes to provide CalFire diverse and flexible additional water sources for aerial drafting efforts.
 Dip tanks are a proven method for providing reliable alternative water sources for helicopter drafting.
 Even though there will be ample water supply for drafting in the free-flowing Klamath River, dip tanks can provide yet another method of drafting to complement the boat launches, hydrants, and ARAPs as water sources in the Basin.
-Dip tanks vary in design and widely in size (i.e., 72 gallons to 20,000 gallons), so they provide the flexibility to customize to fit the needs (e.g., location, volume, dip bucket size) of local and state fire agencies.
-Larger permanent tanks are rigid, metal, stationary water sources that are refilled by a permanent pumping system.
+Portable dip tanks vary in design and widely in size (i.e., 72 gallons to 6000 gallons), so they provide the flexibility to customize to fit the needs (e.g., location, volume, dip bucket size) of local and state fire agencies.
 Portable, self-supporting (i.e., no frame required) tanks can be stored, easily transported and erected, and filled rapidly, so they can be deployed to varying locations as needed.
 Portable, self-supporting tanks can vary widely in size and ease of setup, with larger tanks requiring a thicker and a greater amount of fabric, which increases the weight and reduces the ease of transport and setup.
 Helicopter sling tanks are smaller, portable, soft-sided tanks that can be air-lifted by helicopters and placed in remote locations needing additional water supply.
 Portable tanks must be paired with a pump system to be refilled, and therefore must be placed in locations with viable water supply.

-As requested, KRRC will provide the following dip tanks to Cal Fire to diversify their water supplies for fighting fires in the ASE area.
+As specified in a cooperative agreement with CalFire, the Renewal Corporation will provide dip tanks to CalFire to diversify their water supplies for fighting fires in the ASE area.
 All tanks, hoses, and pump systems will be NFPA 1142 compliant (NFPA, 2017b) and provide the water volume, refill rates, and hose compatibility needed by fire personnel.
-Tanks will be sized for compatibility and safety with the bucket sizes of Cal Fire and ODF helicopters.
-Ownership and maintenance of tanks will be with Cal Fire.
+Tanks will be sized for compatibility and safety with the bucket sizes of CalFire and ODF helicopters.
+Ownership and maintenance of tanks will be with CalFire.